Pakistan's Zardari says not leaving office

 STEPPING DOWN NOT AN OPTION

-The controversy highlighted tensions between civilian governments and the military that have bedeviled the nuclear-armed South Asian nation for almost its entire existence, and sparked rumors that the military may force Zardari out.
+The controversy highlighted tensions between civilian governments and the military that have bedeviled the nuclear-armed South Asian nation for almost its entire existence, and sparked rumours that the military may force Zardari out.

-Army chief General Ashfaq Kayani, who has vowed to keep the military out of Pakistan's stormy politics, has dismissed coup rumors as speculation and said the army supported democracy.
+Army chief General Ashfaq Kayani, who has vowed to keep the military out of Pakistan's stormy politics, has dismissed coup rumours as speculation and said the army supported democracy.

 Military sources have told Reuters the army is fed up with Zardari and wants him out of office, but through legal means.